Xaldew/dotfiles/README.md

                                      in the terminal windows.
 Any other values are invalid.

-    -r DIR     --ram-disk DIR        Select a directory to setup as a RAMDISK.
+    -r DIR     --ram-disk DIR        Select a directory to set up as a RAMDISK.
                                      (Not yet implemented.)

 ## Windows Installation